Cartoon Wars Part I: Plot

+The other boys question Cartman, stating that his offensive sense of humor is similar to the sensibilities of Family Guy, though Cartman defends himself by claiming that he is simply one young boy, while Family Guy is a cartoon watched by millions.
+Furthermore he questions if Kyle would be comfortable if a television program made similarly offensive jokes towards the Jewish religion, before storming off.
+Kyle's father Gerald then enters, and smashes the television with a baseball bat, as his mother Sheila scolds the boys for watching the program before suggesting they attend "Muslim sensitivity training".

+The following day at school, Mrs. Garrison lectures the class on the Muslim religion, explaining that Muslims are upset due to the religion's prohibition of pre-marital sex and masturbation, and that they typically inhabit arid regions filled with sand.
+She suggests that Muslims are acting out of sexual frustration and jealousy towards the West, which morphs into anger when "some cartoon comes along from a country where people are getting laid and mocks [their] prophet!"

-It is later announced that the episode was just part one of a two-parter, and that part two will air the following week without censorship.
-Cartman, who is known among his best friends for having a deep hatred for Family Guy, believes that this is insulting to Muslims, declaring that Fox was right to censor Muhammad.
-Kyle likes Family Guy and thinks that he is faking until Cartman gives an impassioned speech about keeping people from getting hurt.
-Kyle is guilt-ridden and believes him, agreeing to go with him after a nightmare where his younger brother Ike is killed by a bomb from the terrorists.
-Kyle and Cartman set off to Hollywood to get the Family Guy episode pulled.
+Cartman retorts, calling Garrison's lecture "ignorant and racist", claiming Muslims are mad because of Family Guy: not their inability to masturbate.
+Students are then summoned to the school gymnasium, where it is revealed that the episode was a two-parter, and that part two will air the following week without censorship.
+Cartman reiterates that the episode is degrading to Muslims, declaring that Fox was right to censor Muhammad.
+Kyle believes that Fox was wrong to censor the Family Guy staff, until Cartman gives an impassioned speech about keeping people from getting hurt.
+Kyle is guilt-ridden and agrees to go with Cartman to Hollywood after a nightmare wherein his younger brother Ike is lured to an ice cream shop before being killed by terrorists.
+Kyle and Cartman set off to Los Angeles the following morning.

-The people of South Park, meanwhile, decide to literally bury their heads in the sand, so as to show Islamists that they have no part in the insult.
-On the way to Hollywood, Kyle discovers that Cartman only wants to get Family Guy cancelled as a way to alleviate himself of the comparisons between his brand of humor and that of Family Guy and does not care about the Muslims.
+The people of South Park, meanwhile, decide to literally bury their heads in the sand, so as to show Islamists that they have no part in observing the parodic depiction of Muhammad.
+On the way to Hollywood, Kyle discovers that Cartman is unconcerned with the Muslims' plight, and furthermore only wants to get Family Guy cancelled as a way to alleviate himself of the comparisons made by peers between his brand of offensive humor and that of Family Guy.
+Cartman further laments the show's random and interchangeable jokes with little if any relevance to ongoing plot elements.
 Cartman decides to go at it alone, but Kyle insists he will not let that happen.
 The two start racing one another on their Big Wheels, with Kyle losing to Cartman and being left behind.

 U.S. President George W. Bush meets with the Fox executives.
-The Fox president says that there is something secret about the Family Guy writers that Bush needs to know.
-At this point, it is revealed this is a two-part episode and that the conclusion will be given in the next episode.
+The Fox president says that there is something secret about the Family Guy writers that Bush needs to know, leaving the episode on a cliffhanger to be concluded in the next episode.